hexfusion/end-point-blog/2017/11/30/dancer2-etcd-support-via-grpc-gateway.html.md

 To utilize shepherd with the plugin you will need to setup the plugin stub of your config.
 Now I know what your saying the config contains the root user/pass for etcd.
 That is why TLS is so important, and yes using TLS means that the key must be in the container.
 But [AWS](https://aws.amazon.com/blogs/security/how-to-manage-secrets-for-amazon-ec2-container-service-based-applications-by-using-amazon-s3-and-docker/), [Google Cloud Platform](https://cloud.google.com/kms/docs/store-secrets) and even [Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/) itself offer ways to share secrets with Docker containers as safely as possible.

+The snippets below outline how this might look inside of a container.

 ### config.yml